mooeypoo/rtl.wtf-wordpress/README.md

 # Development
 This theme was created by Moriel Schottlender and is distributed under GPLv2 license.

+The initial structure of this template was created with http://underscores.me/ and was then heavily adjusted.
+It follows the GPLv2 license.
+Please see the site for full license.

 Please be aware that this theme is still under development and may behave unexpectedly if used in other domains!

 # Usage